 To use the Internet to do collaborative research on this topic, you can display a computer-projected image to the entire class or assign individuals or small groups to look up specific Web pages on individual computers, or print out the Web pages and distribute copies to the students.
 You can use the following sources of information as well as other resources for the class research.
 Please note that some of the Web sites contain material written at a fairly advanced reading level; for purposes of the class research project, you may want to lead the students through the resources to show them how to select information that is appropriate to the topic and also to their reading and comprehension levels.

 Using these and other resources, you can have students take turns writing notes on the board for the entire class.
-You can print out and make copies of the Spider Map, located in the Print and Use Prewriting Strategies section of the Prewriting page of The ABCs of the Writing Process, available through the EDSITEment-reviewed resource Internet Public Library, and have each student fill in the main ideas and details for the topic of migration and changing culture.
+Have each student supply the main ideas and details for the topic of migration and changing culture.
 Then, allow the class to dictate sentences and write up a short essay based on the information acquired through the collaborative research process.
 You can also create a Works Cited list to demonstrate the format for bibliographic citations.
 This essay can serve as a model for the small group research projects in Activity 3.

 Divide students into groups and assign each group a separate element of Anishinabe life to research, write about, and report to the class.
 Topics could include: